 We frequently receive calls from people saying they are having trouble with honeybee hives, when what they really have are yellow jacket or hornet nests.
-Below, we'll outline the difference between honey bees, wasps/hornets and bumble bees.
+Below, we'll outline the difference between honey bees, wasps/hornets, bumble bees, and carpenter bees.

 Examples of honey bee hives

 Honey bees prefer to nest in a hollow tree, a hive box, or other man-made structures.
 They never nest in the ground.

 It is possible for honey bees to start a hive inside a siding of a home or other structure.
 In that case, extracting might be required.

 If you see a ball of bees hanging from a tree branch or a bush or occupying a bench, or any other structure, this is a swarm.
 Please note that if they’re undisturbed, they are not aggressive!